-"I believe that writing is, above everything else, an act of creating or shaping public consciousness....Fiction writing is an attempt to ... depict the so-called small people, the unimportant people, in their complexity, and to engender empathy among people," said Manjushree Thapa, discussing her new novel.
+"I believe that writing is, above everything else, an act of creating or shaping public consciousness....Fiction writing is an attempt to ... depict the so-called small people, the unimportant people, in their complexity, and to engender empathy among people," said Manjushree Thapa, 2014 Tagore Lecturer,discussing her new novel.

 The Cornell University South Asia Program recently received substantial funding from the U.S. Department of Education.
 With our consortial partner, the Syracuse University South Asia Center, we have again been funded as a South Asia National Resource Center (NRC), and awarded Title VI funding to support Foreign Language Area Studies (FLAS) Fellowships for students.
 The Cornell-Syracuse NRC is one of 6 South Asia NRCs funded by the U.S. Department of Education for the years 2014-2018.

-The weekly announcements are published every Friday during the academic year.
+The e-announcements are published every Friday during the academic year.
 Deadline for submission is 4pm on Thursday to email@example.com.

 November 10, 2014: “Capital Mobilization from Below: Former Global Factory Workers Negotiating New Identities in Sri Lanka’s Villages,” Sanya Hewamanne, Visiting Scholar, Cornell University.
 Uris Hall G08, 12:15-1:45pm.

 November 13, 2014: “Minor Sovereignties: Hyderabad Among States and Empires,” Eric Lewis Beverley, Stony Brook University.
 366 McGraw Hall, 4:30-6:30pm.

 November 17, 2014: “A Sea of Suspicion: Illegalization and the Dhow Trade in the Western Indian Ocean,” Nidhi Mahajan, Cornell University.
 Uris Hall G08, 12:15-1:45 pm.